PerfectExamples/Perfect-Playground/README.md

 <p><img src='playgnd.png'></p>

+## DIY

+To integrate a playground to your own Perfect Swift project, here is the instruction:

+- Use `swift package generate-xcodeproj` to create an Xcode project for your Perfect project.
+- Create an empty workspace in Xcode and save it into your project folder.
+- Add the current Perfect Xcode project to this workspace.
+- Create a new playground in the same project folder.
+- Add the playground into the same workspace.
+- Build the project then active the PerfectLib framework.
+- Have fun!

 ## Issues

 We are transitioning to using JIRA for all bugs and support related issues, therefore the GitHub issues has been disabled.